thoughtbot/design-sprint/0-Pre-Sprint/README.md

 **Product Owner** Typically the client and the person with the initial product vision.
 This person has final say in the product.

+### Set expectations for the outcome for the sprint

+The vast majority of these sprints ends with mixed results.
+Some of your solutions work, and some don’t.
+Make sure everyone understands that the  outcome usually falls in one of three buckets:

+- Most stuff worked

+This is pretty uncommon for the first sprint on a project, but if it happens to you, everyone on the team is probably on the same page about the fixes and tweaks you need to make.

+What to do next: Tune your existing prototype and keep going.
+Try starting your next sprint at step 3 (decide).

+- Some big questions

+The most common outcome after a user study is a mixed bag: a few hits, a few tweaks, and a couple of real head-scratchers.
+Fortunately Keynote prototypes are easy to change, and as long as some parts of your design are solid, you can probably build on what you have.

+What to do next: You can move fast on the tweaks, but you’ll want to come up with multiple solutions for the bigger problems.
+Start your next sprint at step 2 (diverge).

+- Everything exploded

+I’ve seen a lot of of my designs go up in flames.
+It’s OK.
+You learned that something didn’t work, and it only took you a few hours to build it in Keynote.
+This is great progress and — relative to building and launching for real — very cheap progress at that.
+Think what would have happened if you’d spent weeks or months implementing this solution!

+What to do next: Start your next sprint back at the drawing board with step 1 (understand).
+(Hint: the results of this study are perfect fodder for reviewing and building understanding as a group.)o

 ### Review design sprint documentation and schedule

 The moderator of the sprint should be reviewing design sprint documentation and